fglongatt/EPE_026_Fundalmentals_Power_Engineering/README.md

 - Apply basic mathematical techniques used in Electrical Engineering at a level sufficient to analyse simple electrical and electromagnetic problems.

 3. Subject-Specific - Practical Skills
-- Set-up working AC circuits in the laboratory, take measurements and interpret them.
+- Set up working AC circuits in the laboratory, take measurements and interpret them.
 - Operate test and measurement equipment such as oscilloscopes and multimeters.
-- Makethe  order of magnitude estimates of key quantities occurring in practical electromagnetic problems.
+- Make the  order of magnitude estimates of key quantities occurring in practical electromagnetic problems.

 4. Key Transferable Skills
 - Record a lab log.